- NATIONS CUP

 - Day One of the Nations Cup at the "World Finals 2019 - Monaco" Produces Shocking Results

-With 36 racers representing 18 territories/countries competing for the title of 2019 World Champion, everything that these talented individuals had worked for all year was at stake in the four races today, followed by four races on Sunday, which includes the Grand Final.
-The Nations Cup World Finals represents the closing chapter of the FIA Gran Turismo Championship 2019 Series that consisted of five World Tour events held all around the globe: Paris, Germany, New York, Austria, and Tokyo.
+With 36 racers representing 18 territories/countries competing for the title of 2019 World Champion, everything that these talented individuals had worked for all year was at stake in the four races today, followed by four races on Sunday, which included the Grand Final.
+The Nations Cup World Finals represented the closing chapter of the FIA Gran Turismo Championship 2019 Series that consisted of five World Tour events held all around the globe: Paris, Germany, New York, Austria, and Tokyo.
 The results from these events decided who would compete here in Monaco.

 Nations Cup, Day One, Semi-Final A

-With Lewis Hamilton looking on, this season’s fiercest rivalry was ready to take center stage as Mikail Hizal of Germany and defending champion Igor Fraga of Brazil sat one-two in the first row (determined by the previous day’s Qualifying session).
+With Lewis Hamilton looking on, this season’s fiercest rivalry was ready to take centre stage as Mikail Hizal of Germany and defending champion Igor Fraga of Brazil sat one-two in the first row (determined by the previous day’s Qualifying session).
 The venue for the first Semi-final race was Austria’s Red Bull Ring in a 10-lap contest behind the wheels of the Toyota GR Supra Gr.3 racecar.

 A mere seconds after the green flag dropped, the unimaginable happened.
-As the 12 Supras charged into Turn 1, with Hizal leading the pack, Fraga lost his composure and control of his vehicle when he drove over the outside curbing, sending his car into a spin and off the track.
+As the 12 Supras charged into Turn 1, with Hizal leading the pack, Fraga lost his composure and control of his vehicle when he drove over the outside kerbing, sending his car into a spin and off the track.
 It was a shocking error from a seasoned veteran, instantly dropping the former champ from 2nd to 12th place.

 One small bright spot was that Fraga still had nine laps remaining to try to get into position for the Repechage, which was awarded to the 4th- to 7th-place finishers.
 With only the top three positions winning an automatic bid for Sunday’s Qualifying session and races, and the next four places going to the Repechage Round, those who ended the race lower than 7th place are immediately eliminated…their weekend, and their season, over.

 Fraga valiantly attempted to claw his way into competition, slowly working his way back up the grid.
-Understandably flustered by his early mistake, though, his blunders continued after, he was burdened by penalties.
+Understandably flustered by his early mistake, though, his blunders continued after, and he was burdened by penalties.
 Was the pressure finally getting to him?

 Hizal, for his part, settled into a comfortable rhythm, consistently keeping at least 1.3 seconds ahead of Rayan Derrouiche (France), who ran in 2nd, and Giorgio Mangano (Italy) in 3rd.
 For most of the race, these racers looked to maintain their standing, not taking any unnecessary risks.
-But then came Lap 9, when Mangano forced his Supra to the inside of Turn 3 and overtake Derrouiche to nab 2nd place.
+But then came Lap 9, when Mangano forced his Supra to the inside of Turn 3 and overtook Derrouiche to nab 2nd place.
 Derrouiche then nearly allowed 4th-place Adam Suswillo of the U.K. by as they went wheel-to-wheel on the back straight; however, the Frenchman was able to hang onto his position.

 Meanwhile, at the back of the field, Fraga managed to climb back to 9th thanks to an off by Kin Long Li (Hong Kong) and a penalty assessed to fellow countryman Adriano Carrazza (Brazil).
 However, Fraga just didn’t have enough to crack the top seven, ending the race in a devastating 10th place, his hopes of a back-to-back championship season dashed.